Lauren Brown , MD

 Residency: Internal Medicine, Englewood Hospital & Medical Center, NJ

-Biography: Dr. Ukadike is originally from Nigeria but lived in Ventura County and Los Angeles California for most of his adult life.
-He earned an MS in Biotechnology & Bioinformatics at California State University Channel Islands and worked for over 5 years as a research associate in the biotechnology industry before going to medical school.
+Biography: Dr. Ukadike is originally from Nigeria but lived in Ventura and Los Angeles Counties in California for most of his adult life.
+He earned his MS in Biotechnology & Bioinformatics at California State University Channel Islands and worked for over 5 years as a Research Associate in both academia and biotechnology industry before going to medical school.
 He attended medical school at Ross University School of Medicine and completed residency in Internal Medicine at Englewood Hospital & Medical Center.
-He plans to pursue the Physician-Scientist pathway in the UW Rheumatology Fellowship Program and wants to focus on translational research and personalized medicine in rheumatology.
+He is interested in translational research on the upstream molecular drivers of autoimmunity in lupus, vasculitis, and rheumatoid arthritis that can be targeted for drug development.